 - Boxing with the Lobster, Wat heet geluk? – pamphlets self-published by Acacia Publications.

 - Short stories have been competition semi-finalist and published in anthologies.

 - Took part in the 1995 World One-Day Novel Cup, held at the Groucho Club, London.
 In the 24 hours I wrote the 16,000 word novel The Crow Eaters.

 - Diving at Calypso Bay was broadcast on the regional BBC Write Now programme.

-I have written a number of reviews for the magazine Presence of collections and anthologies of haiku, tanka and sijo published in the UK and abroad.
+I contribute reviews to Presence of collections and anthologies of haiku, tanka and sijo published in the UK and abroad.

-- Gained 1st prize and £250 in the CEPEC 10th Anniversary Essay Competition, published in Occasional Papers June 1988 as Have the Outplacement Agencies got it right?
+- Gained First prize and £250 in the CEPEC 10th Anniversary Essay Competition, published in Occasional Papers June 1988 as Have the Outplacement Agencies got it right?

-- I was commissioned to research and write a range of training manuals and workbooks, including a career coaching workbook of over 200 pages.
+- Commissioned to research and write training manuals and workbooks, including a career coaching workbook of over 200 pages.

 - Produced Newsletters for the Lalibela Educational Trust (2007 – 2011).